-For each zone there is a range of activities that may or may not be undertaken (for example, no fishing in the Marine National Park (green) Zone).
+For each zone there is a range of activities that may or may not be undertaken (for example, no fishing in the Marine National Park Zone (green zone)).
 Use the zoning maps to check that your activities match the zoning for that area.
 Some specific recreational activities may have special rules:

-If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.
+If you're heading out on the water, download and use the free zoning app so you know where you can go and what you can do.

-We're delighted to celebrate the 30th anniversary of the Great Barrier Reef Marine Park's World Heritage listing.
+We're delighted to celebrate the 40 years of the managing the Great Barrier Reef.

-Visit our Great Barrier Reef and discover its amazing plants, animals and habitats.
-There are a range of tourism experiences on offer.
+Visit our Great Barrier Reef and discover its amazing animals, plants, and habitats.

 Everyone has a role to play in protecting our Great Barrier Reef.
-Find out what you can do to help protect this Great Australian icon.
+Find out what you can do to help protect this great Australian icon.

-If you see sick, dead or stranded marine animals please call RSPCA QLD 1300 ANIMAL
+If you see sick, dead or stranded marine animals please call RSPCA QLD 1300 ANIMAL (1300 264 625)

 A Vulnerability Assessment: of the issues that could have far-reaching consequences for the Great Barrier Reef.